National Stress Awareness Day!

 Have a break – take time out for yourself.
 As well as making sure your school work is completed on time, make sure you have time to do things you enjoy.
 This could be spending time with your friends or having a hobby or club that you attend after school or in the evenings

 Sleep – getting a good sleep can help, but can also be difficult if you are feeling stressed.
-Check out our sleep top tips HERE
+Check out our sleep top tips on our sleep page

 Exercise – exercise is a great stress buster!
 Try to get your 60 minutes a day – this might sound a lot but walking to school, PE lessons, or playing a sport after school all count.
 Visit the EXERCISE page for more information.